| _How to apply for a tourist visa? Traveling in China requires a tourism visa (L).

 to five working days.
 Rush processing of 24 hours issue or

+same-day is also available (additional Embassy fee applies).
 When apply for a tourism visa, some extra documents

-are required sometimes besides the basic general requirements:
+are required sometimes besides the basic general requirements: 1) For individual tourism visa, a letter of

 confirmation of the tour arrangement made by a travel agency

-of reservation of hotel in China is required.
+in China or letter of reservation of hotel in China is required.

 2) For group tourist visas, a confirmation letter from a provincial